NBA/William D. Revelli Composition Contest

 Works must not exceed eight (8) minutes in length, must be the original work of the composer, and not be under contract to any publisher.
 Deadline for submission is November 1st.
 The contest is held every two years unless no winner is chosen.
 Wingert-Jones reserves the right of first refusal for publication.
 The current prize to the winner is $2000.
 The winner is announced at the NBA General Membership Meeting at the Midwest Clinic in Chicago following a meeting of the contest committee.
 The contest committed is chaired by NBA member Matt Smith.

 Every two years, the NBA Merrill Jones Memorial Young Band Composition Contest Committee gathers at the Midwest Clinic in Chicago to select a work which best reflects the ideals of this committee.
-The 2022 winner is Isabella Morrill with her winning work titled Voyage of the Northern Lights.
+The 2024 winner is Ryan Fillinger with his winning work titled Fight or Flight.

-For more information on this composer and her music, visit her website.
+For more information on this composer and his music, visit his website.

 Contest Selection Committee